pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The deepinheritance option defines whether the complete hiearchy is retrieved or just the next level in the hiearchy.

+      Results are formatted as defined by the output format global option.

     Options:
       -d, --deepinheritance     Return complete subclass hierarchy for this class if set.
 Otherwise retrieve only the next hierarchy